-A. Failed Conciliation
+A. No Decision Failed Conciliation

-If the Commission's Compliance Officer or her/his designee determines that conciliation efforts have failed, she/he shall so notify the complainant and respondent.
+If the Commission's Compliance Officer or her/his designee determines that conciliation efforts have failed, she/he is unable to dispose of a matter in a manner satisfactory to a majority of the Commission, it shall so notify the complainant and respondent.

-B. Legal Action
+B. Request for Legal Action

-When post-determination conciliation efforts have failed, the Commission Counsel or her/his designee is authorized to file a civil action in the Superior Court seeking appropriate relief, including, but not limited to, temporary restraining orders and preliminary injunctions.
+When informal means of settlementpost-determination conciliation efforts have failed, the Commission will forward the matter to its legal counsel or the Attorney

+General with a request that Counsel or her/his designee is authorized to file a civil action in the Superior Court be filed seeking the appropriate relief, including, but not limited to, which may include temporary restraining orders and preliminary injunctions.